 Thermo-Hygrometers: The Humidity Tools of Choice

 Wood interacts and changes with the relative humidity (RH) changes in its surroundings, so it is wise to continuously measure the moisture content (MC) in wood flooring.
-Also, it is important to measure the RH during installation and afterwards.
+Also, it is important to measure the RH during installation and afterward.
 This way, stakeholders keep an eye on the wood flooring as it reaches its equilibrium moisture content (EMC) or moisture balance with the environment.

-Of course, industry provides myriad quality control options for consumers and contractors alike.
+Of course, the industry provides myriad quality control options for consumers and contractors alike.
 Wagner Meters features MC measurement tools to meet the quality control requirements for wood species from all over the world.
 Armed with the right tools, we can measure the MC in the wood subfloor, the wood flooring and the RH of its environment as a wood floor reaches its general target MC of between 6-8% depending upon your area of the country.
 Moisture meters suffice for the wood; thermo-hygrometers measure the RH in the air.
 Believe it or not, thermo-hygrometers measure both temperature and ambient RH readings for maximum quality control potential.

-What Thermo-hygrometers Can Do
+What Thermo-Hygrometers Can Do

 Thermo-hygrometers are most effective in targeted wood flooring scenarios.
-They are best suited for measuring RH dynamics in rooms, specifically those in which RH and temperature must be closely maintained.
+They are best suited for measuring RH dynamics in rooms, most specifically those in which RH and temperature must be closely maintained.
 Thermo-hygrometers are sometimes mounted to provide continuously quality control feedback in the presence of heating devices such as computer servers, boilers or other industrial equipment.
 Aside from measuring the RH in the room’s wood flooring, thermo-hygrometers can monitor the working environment assuring personnel of safe and comfortable working conditions.

 Spot checks are a powerful ally in the quality control measurement of wood flooring.
 Wagner Meters provides a wide array of wood moisture meters tailored to a specific application or general contracting projects.
 Every species of wood flooring contains MC characteristics, and they need to be monitored for quality control as the RH of the environment can change during and after installation.
 Post-installation spot checks provide invaluable quality control assurance to builders and investors.